 “Even more unfortunate is “Do You Know Where Your Children Are,” especially given the child-sex allegations that hung over Jackson’s career for more than two decades.
 The track’s harrowing narrative, about a 12-year-old runaway who is abused by her stepfather and then becomes a child prostitute in Hollywood, is the kind of cautionary tale that raises more questions about the songwriter’s issues than the world’s.
 To resurrect it only calls to mind how delusional the singer could appear in the way he sometimes presented himself to the public.” – Chicago Tribune writer

-This last sentence, raised an eyebrow to say the least.
-I wanted to to see if Michael Jackson was being as delusional about teenage prostitution as he claimed in his editorial.
+This last sentence, raised an eyebrow, to say the least.
+I wanted to see if Michael Jackson was being as delusional about teenage prostitution as he claimed in his editorial.
 According to this writer, MJ was living in some delusional world, but I don’t know, according to a Google search I did, the results seem to be on Michael’s side.

 Judging by the many links that came up in this search engine, one can assume that teenage prostitution in the U.S. is something that shouldn’t be ignored.
 Michael knew EXACTLY what he was talking about.
 If you look further down, even a movie was made about it called “Children of The Night”